AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/facebook-ads.md

 ---
-title: Connecting Facebook Ads
+title: Connect Facebook Ads
-zendesk_id: 360016505452
+description: Learn to to analyze your ad spend data and see if your money is being spent effectively.
 ---
+# Connect Facebook Ads

 >[!NOTE]
 >